tailscale/caddy-tailscale/README.md

 Multiple example configurations are provided in the [examples directory].
 These examples expect an [auth key] to be set in the `TS_AUTHKEY` environment variable.
+The [auth key] can optionally be an [oauth client secret] which will generate an [auth key] on demand.
+In order for an [oauth client secret] to generate an [auth key] the tag that was registered with the [oauth client secret] must be provided in the caddy config.
+The ephemeral config option will not have an effect for oauth generated tokens.
+The linked documentation for [oauth client secret] indicates query parameters that can be appended to the client secret to control these settings.
 All nodes registered while running these examples will be ephemeral and removed after disconnect.
 See the comments in the individual files for details.